Canadian Blood Services

 Primary Applicant: The Primary Applicant must be affiliated with a Canadian academic program as a faculty member or with Canadian Blood Services.
 The Primary Applicant is responsible for submitting the application, delivering the project as approved, and reporting on project progress to Canadian Blood Services.

 Team composition: All project teams require at least one Canadian Blood Services employee.
 All project team members must have a defined role in the project, and their expertise must be clearly required to adequately address project goals.
 Applicants are encouraged to contact email@example.com if help is needed to identify a Canadian Blood Services project team member.

-Canadian Blood Services has allocated $60,000 per year for the Blood Efficiency Accelerator Award Program and anticipate funding two (2) projects annually.
+$60,000 per year for the Blood Efficiency Accelerator Award Program and anticipate funding two (2) projects annually.

 Maximum Project Value

 If College-level review is required, your College will communicate its earlier internal deadlines.